tomdionysus/freespacetree/README.md

 * A node may not overlap, engulf, or be engulfed by any other node, a merge should occur instead.
 * No node may be exactly adjacent to any other node (two nodes with no allocation between them) - a merge should occur instead.

-### FreeSpaceTree
+### Tree

-The `FreeSpaceTree` type is a container for the tree, with the following properties:
+The `Tree` type is a container for the tree, with the following properties:

 | Property           | Type       | Description                                      |
 |:-------------------|:-----------|:-------------------------------------------------|